 Over the years, work in law firms, as in many other sectors, has evolved.

-Technology advances mean the need for typists has been replaced by document management expertise requirements for formatting existing documents.
+Technology advances means document management expertise requirements for formatting existing documents.
 Technology has also increased the lawyer/assistant ratio, there are fewer Personal Assistants.
 In the main assistants still have designated lawyers/partners but, the accent today is based more and more on team work.
 Billing has become more digitalised and filing systems have changed, with both manual and electronic methods now being used.
 Long gone are telexes and faxes and today the French bar has its own electronic system, e-barreau/RPVA.

 Small Firm -vs- Large Firm: At SmartSteps our legal clients are international and specialize in business law.
 There are many different support roles and job content often varies according to the size of the firm, it’s a generalization but one could suggest small firms offer roles that are more multi-skilled, staffing often does not include people to perform each and every task so you can be left to your own devices.
 Larger firms offer more clearly defined roles, they have the staffing and the tools to enable you to work quickly and efficiently.
 Larger firms have the support: HR, reception, accounts, facilities, finance, … Receptionists prepare meeting rooms, book taxis, order lunch, the reprography service can help with bibles and other large document production projects, and when your hard or software starts letting you down you can call the IT helpline!
 Many larger firms offer regular training programmes, smaller firms may offer training but more so “on the job”.
 Perspectives also change according to the size of the firm.
 Larger firms often have offices around the globe, which can lead to mobility opportunities.
 Many of our candidates have moved to offices in Luxembourg or London, some have gone on to have legal training contracts, some have simply moved onto other careers more suited to their qualifications and some have taken up opportunities to demonstrate their skills in different domains within one firm.